smcmillan28/code-quiz-hw/README.md

 Want to test your knowledge more than once?
 No worries.
 You can take the quiz and store your scores as many times as you would like.

-Please read the below for all pertinent information regarding this application.
+Please read the below for all pertinent information regarding this application, or go directly to the quiz [here](https://smcmillan28.github.io/code-quiz-hw/) to test your knowledge!

 ## Table of Contents